 2. Always have enough staff on your floor to help

-There are few things more frustrating for your customer than to not find the product they need.
+There are few things more frustrating for your customer than not finding the product they need.
 What would make such a scenario even more frustrating would be if there is no staff around to help.

 Unfortunately, this happens more often than you might think.
 You only need to read up on our findings in a mystery shopping exercise we did.
 Of the 10 pharmacy retailers we visited, there were a few that didn’t have enough staff on the floor.
 We stood around wanting to ask all these questions about a product but had no one to ask.
 We even went in search of staff and still couldn’t find them.